 To qualify for the master's degree, students must successfully complete the entire course of study: four online semesters, three on-site residencies, and a final capstone semester online.
-The program consists of 30 credits, with a total of 78 weeks of course work completed over two years.
-Once students have successfully completed the required 30 credit hours while maintaining at least a 3.0 grade point average, they will be awarded the Master of Professional Studies in Wine and Beverage Management upon graduation.
+The program consists of 30 credits of course work completed 24 months.
+Once students have successfully completed the required 30 credit hours while maintaining at least a 3.0 grade point average, they will be awarded the Master of Professional Studies in Wine and Beverage Management.

-- Students will demonstrate an advanced level of proficiency in sensory analysis of wines, distilled spirits, and fermented and non-fermented beverages. - Students will analyze similarities and differences between major wine and selected beverage producing regions of the world. - Students will analyze complex business issues specifically related to wine and beverages and recommend solutions. - Students will examine the synergies between food and beverage - focusing on key processes such as marketing, distribution and retail. - Students will develop effective management strategies for relationships with vintners, distillers, distributors, retailers and beverage leaders throughout the United States.

-Students will demonstrate effective communication skills through collegial online discussion posts, peer reviewing, and developed scholarly writing.
+- Students will demonstrate an advanced level of proficiency in sensory analysis of wines, distilled spirits, and fermented and non-fermented beverages. - Students will analyze similarities and differences between major wine and selected beverage producing regions of the world. - Students will analyze complex business issues specifically related to wine and beverages and recommend solutions. - Students will examine the synergies between food and beverage focusing on key processes such as marketing, distribution and retail. - Students will develop effective management strategies for relationships with vintners, distillers, distributors, retailers and beverage leaders throughout the United States. - Students will demonstrate effective communication skills through collegial online discussion posts, peer reviewing, and developed scholarly writing.